Written by Arun Sharma and published on 19 April 2021.

 Plant a garden: Encourage your child to mark her own area in the backyard where she can plant a few saplings and take care of them.
 To evoke her interest, get her some gardening tools to help in her pursuit.
 Teach her how to water the plants and observe their growth.

 Camp in your backyard: Nowadays, we see a lot of hawkers selling pop-up tents on the roadside.
 Buy one and unfold it in your backyard.
-Ask your child to gather all the stuff that he will need to to camp out at night — night clothes, bedding, books, emergency lamp and so on.
+Ask your child to gather all the stuff that he will need to camp out like nightclothes, bedding, books, emergency lamp, and so on.
 If you have trees in your backyard, you can also tie a hammock for your child to spend some time resting there every day.

 Nature-themed family meal: Once in a while, remove all the processed foods from the dining table and have a nature-themed family meal.
 Buy seasonal vegetables and fruits and serve the preparations in wooden or clay bowls.